stoneyrh/gSOAP/gsoap/doc/guide/index.md

       if (soap_ssl_server_context(soap,
         SOAP_SSL_DEFAULT,
         "server.pem",      /* keyfile: required when server must authenticate to clients (see SSL docs on how to obtain this file) */
-        "password",        /* password to read the key file (not used with GNUTLS) */ "cacert.pem",      /* NULL or optional cacert file to store trusted certificates to authenticate clients */ NULL,              /* NULL or optional capath to directory with trusted certificates */ "dh512.pem",       /* optional DH file name or DH key len bits (minimum is 512, e.g. "512") to generate DH param, NULL to use RSA */
+        "password",        /* password to read the keyfile (not used with GNUTLS and WolfSSL) */ "cacert.pem",      /* NULL or optional cacert file to store trusted certificates to authenticate clients */ NULL,              /* NULL or optional capath to directory with trusted certificates */ "dh512.pem",       /* optional DH file name or DH key len bits (minimum is 512, e.g. "512") to generate DH param, NULL to use RSA */